2020-2021 COMMUNITY SERVICES PROGRAM

 To be considered your entry must include the following:

-1) Entry Form (click on link below), signed by the Department Community Service
+1) ENTRY FORM, signed by the Department Community Service

 Director and the Department Adjutant.
 This form must be the first page in your 3-ring